team-apollo/apollo/README.md

 You should now have a directory registered with the application that will be scanned for new music files/updated tags when process-mounts! is called

 #### scanning your directories(mounts)

+Update: in the browser you can now do this from the settings page, ugly as it may be

 in your repl

 ````bash